-- The AMF within the SNPN shall initiate a primary authentication for the UE using a Nausf_UEAuthentication_Authenticate service operation with the AUSF.
-The AMF shall discover and select an AUSF based on criterions specified in TS 23.501 [2] clause 5.30.2.9.2. - 3.
-The AUSF shall initiate a Nudm_UEAuthentication_Get service operation.
+- 2. The AMF within the SNPN shall initiate a primary authentication for the UE using a Nausf_UEAuthentication_Authenticate service operation with the AUSF.
+The AMF shall discover and select an AUSF based on criterions specified in TS 23.501 [2] clause 5.30.2.9.2. - In the case of onboarding, steps 3-5 are omitted.
+If steps 3-5 are not omitted, the AUSF shall initiate a Nudm_UEAuthentication_Get service operation.
 The AUSF shall discover and select a UDM based on criterions specified in TS 23.501 [2] clause 5.30.2.9.